Fayette County getting a grip on COVID-19

 New county numbers come out on Wednesday, which will help leaders decide their next steps in stopping the spread.

-One of their biggest concerns is the upcoming Thanksgiving holiday and Dr. White encourages everyone to limit gatherings to only immediate family.
+One of their biggest concerns is the upcoming Thanksgiving holiday.
+White encourages everyone to limit gatherings to only immediate family.

-“You’re playing Russian Roulette with this virus and it takes just one and then everybody’s got it,” White said.
+“You’re playing Russian Roulette with this virus and it takes just one and then everybody’s got it,” he said.